 Showers expected in parts of the island after 2pm

-The Department of Meteorology says that showers or thundershowers will occur at several places in Western, Sabaragamuwa, Southern and Uva provinces and in Kandy and Nuwara-Eliya districts after 2.00 p.m.
+Showers or thundershowers will occur at several places in the Western, Sabaragamuwa, North Western, Southern and Uva provinces and in Anuradhapura, Mannar, Kandy and Nuwara-Eliya districts after 2.00 p.m., the Department of Meteorology stated.

 Mainly dry weather will prevail over the other parts of the island, it said.

-Misty conditions can be expected at some places in Central, Sabaragamuwa and Uva provinces and in Ampara district during the early hours of the morning.
+Misty conditions can be expected at some places in Central, Sabaragamuwa and Uva provinces during the early hours of the morning.

-On the apparent northward relative motion of the sun, it is going to be directly over the latitudes of Sri Lanka during 05th to 15th of April in this year.
+Meanwhile, due to the apparent northward relative motion of the sun, it is going to be directly over the latitudes of Sri Lanka during April 5 to 15 in this year, the Met.
+Department noted.

-The nearest areas of Sri Lanka over which the sun is overhead today (10) are Nagawilluwa, Galgamuwa, Sigiriya, Palugasdamana and Mankerni about 12:11 noon.
+The nearest areas of Sri Lanka over which the sun is overhead today (11) are Pomparippu, Anuradhapura, Mihinthale, Galenbindunuwewa, Agbopura and Serunuwara at about 12.11 noon.